-In honor of Mat Hoffman’s new documentary I was remembering some stores.
+In honor of Mat Hoffman’s new documentary I was remembering some stories.

 I don’t think many people can claim this, but its true that I was once (twice actually) Mat Hoffman’s stunt double.
 Back in the 90’s when I rode for Hoffman Bikes Mat got a few offers to do some TV commercials.
 Around that time was more or less the peak of my vert riding career and it also just so happened that I wore the same size clothes and shoes as Mat.
 That made me a perfect stand in for Mat… but stunt double?
 Well, that’s what the commercial people called me.